mohammadnurulhassan/Rag_youtuber_Chatbot_mohammmad_hassan/README.md

 # Youtuber RAG Chatbot – Data Engineering Knowledge Assistant

 This project is a Retrieval-Augmented Generation (RAG) chatbot built for data engineering learning content.
-The chatbot answers questions based on  YouTube lecture transcriptS and notes, stored as Markdown files.
+The chatbot answers questions based on  YouTube lecture transcripts and notes, stored as Markdown files.
 It combines vector search with LLM reasoning and is deployed with Azure Function App support.

 ----

 ### 🚀 Project Highlights

-- 📚 Knowledge base built from Markdown (.md) lecture notes
+- Ingests *Markdown transcripts* from YouTube lectures

+- Generates *embeddings* and stores them in *LanceDB*

-- 🔍 Vector search using LanceDB
+- Retrieves relevant content using vector similarity

-- 🧠 RAG pipeline using PydanticAI + Gemini
+- Generates grounded answers using LLM + retrieved context

-- ⚡ FastAPI backend

- - 💬 Streamlit frontend with chat UI
+- Provides a Streamlit chat UI

-- ☁️ Connected to Azure Function App
+Exposes a FastAPI backend, deployable via Azure Function App

-- 🔐 Robust error handling for LLM/API failures

 -----

 ### 📂 Project Structure